-If healthy communication itself is the issue, seek advice from a therapist or professional that may help you come back together – in more ways than one.
+If healthy communication itself is the issue, seek advice from a relationship coach or professional that may help you come back together – in more ways than one.
 Read more about this topic here.

 We are sexual beings.
 And physical intimacy is usually at the forefront in relationships.

 We all have needs for affection and touch.
 We also have boundaries that need to be respected.